Xavier Nixon: Indianapolis Colts

 The Indianapolis Colts signed him off the Washington Redskins' practice squad on September 24, 2013.
 On October 28, 2013, Nixon was waived by the Indianapolis Colts, only to be re-signed to the team's practice squad the next day.
 He was signed back to the active roster on December 3.
 In Week 14 against the Cincinnati Bengals, Nixon had his NFL debut.
 After also playing in week 15, he made his first start at left guard in week 16 against the Kansas City Chiefs, replacing Hugh Thornton, who was inactive with neck injury.
 Due to missing the team's flight, Nixon did not participate and was listed as inactive in the 2014 AFC Championship Game against the New England Patriots.

 He was placed on waivers on February 11, 2015.

-Second stint with the Redskins
+Washington Redskins (second stint)

 On February 13, 2015, the Washington Redskins were awarded Nixon through a waiver claim.
 He was waived on May 8.